 Geneseo, New York, 14454

 It will take up to five business days (longer during busier times of the academic year) for the committee to review each Release From Housing Application.
-Notification of approval or denial will be sent to your Geneseo e-mail address.
+Notification of approval or denial will be sent to the Geneseo e-mail address.

-Justifications for Release from Housing Requirement and Documentation Required
+Release from Housing: Justification and Documentation Required

 To meet ODS’s general criteria, all documentation must: